Do you often find yourself wondering how to pray, especially when you’re at your wit’s end? Learn how to pray when you don’t know how to pray.

 (3) Your Kingdom Come, Your Will Be Done On Earth As It Is In Heaven

-The scariest prayer I pray is this one right here: “Your will be done, Lord.”
+The scariest prayer I pray is this one right here (especially when it comes to praying for my kids): “Your will be done, Lord.”

 It’s the hardest because every time the Lord has asked me to do His will, it has been a bit scary.
 I would love to say I jump right up and say, “Yes, Lord.
 Your will be done.”
 But I don’t.